NicoNeureiter/sBayes/README.md

 (Ranacher P., Neureiter N., Van Gijn R., Sonnenhauser B., Escher A., Weibel R., Muysken P., Bickel B.).
 *sBayes* implements a custom MCMC sampler to generate contact areas according to the model.
 Here we describe the installation process and the basic commands needed to run an analysis.
-For more detailed instructions explaining each step in the analysis and the various settings, please consult the user manual (`sbayes_documentation.pdf`).
+For more detailed instructions explaining each step in the analysis and the various settings, please consult the [user manual](documentation/user_manual.md).

 ## Installation